Toto Neorest vs Kohler Veil – Which is the Best?

 5. Auto Lid Opening and Closing

-Both of these seats gives you the joy of a not having to touch the toilet lid to open it prior to using the toilet.
+Both of these seats give you the joy of not having to touch the toilet lid to open it prior to using the toilet.
 They are fitted with motion sensors that will detect your movements towards the toilet and automatically open or close.

-Not all people however enjoy this feature and some even prefer to disable it altogether.
-The reason is if for instance you go the bathroom with other intentions other than using the toilet, you will notice the lid lifting off which can be annoying.
+Not all people enjoy this feature; some even prefer deactivating it altogether.
+The reason is if, for instance, you go to the bathroom with intentions other than using the toilet, you will notice the lid lifting off, which can be annoying.

-You will hover notice that even after switching the feature off, opening and closing the seat/lid manually will be quite difficult.
+You will notice that even after switching the feature off, manually opening and closing the seat/lid will be quite difficult.
 This is something that puts lots of people off.
 It works great if the toilet is in a cubicle of its own.

-Kohler Veil is however designed in such a way that you can adjust the sensing distance.
-This prevents the lid from opening when you enter the bathroom, while all you wanted to do was take a shower.
+Kohler Veil is, however, designed in such a way that you can adjust the sensing distance.
+This prevents the lid from opening when you enter the bathroom, while all you want to do is take a shower.

 6. Automatic Flushing

-The automatic flush feature is only available in the Toto Neorest but missing in the Kohler Veil.
-This is why Toto Neorest toilets are the only ones that guarantees a complete hands-free experience from the time you enter the bathroom to the time you leave.
+The automatic flush feature is only available in the Toto Neorest but is missing in the Kohler Veil.
+This is why Toto Neorest toilets are the only ones that guarantee a complete hands-free experience from when you enter the bathroom to when you leave.

-It may sound like a stupid thing to say buy you don’t even need to wash your hands after using these toilets.
-The auto flush is actually more reliable than what you might have experienced in a public toilet.
+It may sound like a stupid thing to say, but you don’t even need to wash your hands after using these toilets.
+The auto flush is more reliable than what you might have experienced in a public toilet.

-Toto Neorest toilets also have a backup manual flush too.
+Toto Neorest toilets also have a backup manual flush.
 You can do this from the wireless remote control or auxiliary buttons on the side of the toilet.

 7. Flushing Systems

 Both Toto Neorest and Kohler Veil are tankless toilets.
 They do not need a toilet tank since their flushing systems are pump-assisted.
-They draw water straight from the pipes which is then pumped in the bowl at a high enough pressure sufficient to flush the toilet.
+They draw water straight from the pipes, which is then pumped into the bowl at a high enough pressure sufficient to flush the toilet.

-The Tornado flushing system involves the use of a rimless bowl with 2 powerful nozzles on each side of the bowl where flush water enters the bowl.
-As soon as the water enters the bowl, its forms a whirlpool inside that is very effective in waste elimination as well as scrubbing and rinsing the bowl.
+The Tornado flushing system involves the use of a rimless bowl with two powerful nozzles on each side of the bowl where flush water enters the bowl.
+As soon as the water enters the bowl, it forms a whirlpool inside that is very effective in waste elimination and scrubbing and rinsing the bowl.

-Kohler Veil also uses 2 powerful water jets, strategically positioned to push water down the trap to create a powerful siphon.
-Honestly speaking you will not have clogging issues with both of these toilets.
+Kohler Veil also uses two powerful water jets strategically positioned to push water down the trap to create a powerful siphon.
+Honestly speaking, you will not have clogging issues with both of these toilets.

-Both of these toilets are dual flush toilets giving you the option to use less water to flush liquids.
-Toto Neorest uses 0.8/1 gallons per flush while Kohler Veil has a rating of 0.8/1.28 gallons per flush.
+Both of these toilets are dual flush toilets, allowing you to use less water to flush liquids.
+Toto Neorest uses 0.8/1 gallons per flush, while Kohler Veil has a rating of 0.8/1.28 gallons per flush.

-They are therefore compliant with the requirements by EPA’s WaterSense as well as CalGreen.
-California, Texas and Colorado residents can buy these toilets without restrictions.
+Therefore, they comply with the requirements of EPA’s WaterSense and CalGreen.
+California, Texas, and Colorado residents can buy these toilets without restrictions.

 8. Toilet Dimensions